View all summaries

 VA research in action

 Demonstrating an edge for on-pump cardiac bypass surgery

 October 4, 2019

-An important VA study on coronary artery bypass graft surgery that was published in 2009 has been highlighted as one of the highest-impact in the field.
-Editors at the Journal of Cardiac Surgery ranked the VA trial eighth out of 11,500 original research papers they reviewed.
+An important VA study on coronary artery bypass graft surgery that was first published in 2009, with long-term follow-up reports in 2017 and 2022, has been highlighted as one of the highest-impact in the field.
+In 2019, editors at the Journal of Cardiac Surgery ranked the VA trial eighth out of 11,500 original research papers on cardiac surgery.
 The study has influenced surgical practice in the use of “on-pump” over “off-pump” surgery.

 In bypass surgery for blocked arteries, doctors take a healthy piece of vein from elsewhere in the body and sew it in place as a “detour” between the heart and a point in the problem artery below the blockage.
 As long as the graft remains open, the heart enjoys a renewed flow of blood and oxygen.